IvinPoly/Lettcode-Solutions/README.md

 # Lettcode-Solutions
-Solving LeetCOde problems as a part of Placement Training
+Solving LeetCode problems as a part of Placement Training